Visit Iceland in off season

 In shoulder season things change dramatically!
 The tourists are gone and you can have more time to relax and enjoy the view!
 Especially on the north side of the island it is just you and nature!
 On the south part, there are some tourists but nothing annoying!

 3. Best time of the year to visit Iceland and see the Northern Lights

 A very well-known thing is that around equinox the chances of seeing the Northern Lights on the Icelandic sky are pretty high.
 You know why?
 Because of the solar activity, one of the main conditions of seeing the green lady dancing in the sky is increased.
 And if you are lucky enough and have a few nights with a clear sky, then you win the jackpot!

 Seeing Northern Lights was one of the most incredible moments of my life!
 I have never dreamed of seeing them!
 Yes, I must confess, it was on my bucket list for such a long time, but I have never thought that I will see them!

-We chose to travel to Iceland at the end of September and it was a very smart decision!
+We chose to visit Iceland in off season and travelled to this magnificent at the end of September and it was a very smart decision!
 We booked a charming guesthouse on the south side of the island, Seljavellir Guesthouse , and from our room, we saw the magical spectacle on the sky!
 The guesthouse was outside the city, far from any light pollution, so it was perfect for spotting Northern Lights!